Slovo Building: Executed Renaissance

 In 1934, the capital moved from Kharkiv to Kyiv, partly due to the famine or Holodomor and to the arrests, imprisonment and executions.
 The surviving writers moved to the RoLit (Russian Literature) Apartment Block in the new capital of Soviet Ukraine.
 When the Germans started to bomb Kyiv in 1941 during the "Great Patriotic War" people commented, "One bomb on RoLit would be enough, and Ukrainian literature will cease to exist."

 Remembrance

-On 21 August 2019, the Slovo Building was added to the State Register of Immovable Landmarks of Ukraine.
+On 21 August 2019, the Slovo Building was added to the State Register of Immovable Monuments of Ukraine.
 A memorial plaque recording the names of all its famous inhabitants was added to the building on 24 August 2003, replacing an old plaque which had already been destroyed.